Healthcare Contract Research and Manufacturing Outsourcing (CRO) Market

 Healthcare Contract Research and Manufacturing Outsourcing (CRO) Market Recent Developments

-In May 2025, Mapmygenome acquired Canadian CRO Microbiome Insights, strengthening its microbiome analysis capabilities and expanding its global footprint in personalized health and genomics.
+- In May 2025, Mapmygenome completed the acquisition of Microbiome Insights, enhancing its microbiome analysis capabilities and expanding its global footprint in personalized health and genomics.

-In December 2021, Thermo Fisher Scientific completed its acquisition of Pharmaceutical Product Development (PPD) for $17.4 billion, enhancing its clinical research services and expanding its presence in the CRO sector.
+- In December 2021, Thermo Fisher Scientific finalized the acquisition of Pharmaceutical Product Development (PPD) for $17.4 billion, strengthening its clinical research services and presence in the CRO sector.

 Healthcare Contract Research and Manufacturing Outsourcing (CRO) Market Segment Analysis